oqe/varanto/INSTRUCTIONS.md

     4.1.
 Input your database information for R Shiny
     4.2.
 Startup Shiny

-Credits and citing instructions
-Sources

-## Usage

-<<< simple usage instructions with gifs? >>>

 ## Deploying Varanto locally - instructions

-These instructions detail how to deploy Varanto (locally) with same (data) resources as the hosted webservice at http://bioinformatics.uef.fi/varanto. **Notice that obtaining the same resources and deploying them may take several days depending on computational and network resources at your disposal.**
+These instructions detail how to deploy Varanto (locally) with same (data) resources as the hosted webservice at http://bioinformatics.uef.fi/varanto.

+**Notice that obtaining the same resources and deploying them may take several days depending on computational and network resources at your disposal.**

+Replace /varanto/ in the code blocks with the actual path to your git downloaded varanto directory.

 ### 1. Requirements

-Tested on CentOS 7.
+Setup has only been tested on CentOS 7, but should work on any *nix system.

 * <strong>OS</strong>: Linux-based
     * Python 3.4 or above